 There are different levels of integration when working with an ERP for logistics.
 For instance, for simple integration, you can merge your two systems by submitting shipping documents for verifications or an automatic go-through in checks and balances.

-You can also opt to fuse with your entire supply chain processes altogether, which requires a more complex integration.
+You can also opt to fully integrate your entire supply chain process, which requires a more complex integration.
 Still, it comes with robust benefits such as increased operational visibility and risk mitigation, a faster ROI, real-time transparency throughout your transportation pipeline, and enhanced efficiency, to name a few.

 Knowing the level of integration you wish to achieve with your TMS and your logistics ERP solutions allows you to envision your end goal for your two systems and your future operations.
 It gives you a clear idea on what to expect with your workflows once integration is complete, and it gives you a more concrete path to work with and follow.

 2. Consider the time it takes to complete integration

 Integrating with logistics ERP solutions is not something that happens in a blink of an eye, which is why you need to check for the duration of the entire integration process.
 Regular integration implementation for most businesses varies from 1 to 3 months.